MATTYSIV/ELK-Stack-Project/README.md

 : What aspect of security do load balancers protect?

-  Main purpose is to distribute web traffic across multiple server.
+  Main purpose is to distribute web traffic across multiple server

   It helps prevent overloading servers as well as optimizes productivity It protect critical web applications
   It allows high avalibility.protecting against attack such as distributed denial-of=service (DDOS) attack